instrumentthegrid/website-astro/src/content/homepage/-index.md

 #Services
 services:
   - title: Cost & Time Efficient With Rapid Speed-to-Value.
     description: Harnessing existing broadband infrastructure enables rapid and cost-effective deployment at scale.
-Our GVP "Blue Box" provides continuous point-on-wave monitoring at 10,000 samples/second through a 15-minute broadband node retrofit.
-We're not limited by bandwidth, because we employ the $2 trillion communications investment already made.
+Our GVP "blue box" provides continuous point-on-wave monitoring at 10,000 samples per second, with .5 microsecond time stamps.
+With a 15-minute broadband UPS retrofit, we realize a rapid time-to-data.
+We're not limited by bandwidth because we employ the $2 trillion broadband investment already made.
     slider_images:
       - /images/services/GV_WebsitePics_Various_9Color.png
   - title: Reliable, Resilient, Secure & Independent.
-    description:  Our broadband partners built and maintain the most sophisticated and secure communication networks on the planet.
+    description:  Our broadband collaborators built and maintain the most sophisticated and secure communication networks on the planet.
 That means our solution is reliable, resilient (4+ hr battery-backed), secure (Global Fortune 50 security-by-design), and out-of-band (utility agnostic).
 Our GridVisibility Platform's unique technical and business characteristics reduce utility risk and create previously impossible value streams.
     slider_images:
       - /images/services/GV_WebsitePics_Various_8.png
   - title: Frictionless Deployment & Implementation.
     description: GridVisibility coordinates the entire process.
-No electric utility field crew or IT involvement with 15 minute per sensor provisioning.
-The coexistent broadband infrastructure already overlaps with 90% of US power grid, enabling rapid deployment at scale.
+No electric utility field crews or IT involvement required.
+Provisioning time is 15 minutes per sensor.
+Today, the coexistent broadband infrastructure touches 90% of US households and businesses, enabling rapid deployment at scale.
 GridVisibility provides continuous awareness of grid conditions and behaviors in weeks...not years.
     slider_images:
       - /images/services/GV_WebsitePics_Various_2.png
   - title: We Are Proven & Ready to Scale.
 We're a Startup That's Not a Startup.
-    description: When you're strategically aligned with the largest broadband operators in the world, you've done something right.
-Eight years of R&D incubation within CableLabs, a strong balance sheet, an established and growing financing network, combined with successful lighthouse deployments and partners, means we're not just another startup.
-We're game changers.
+    description: GridVisibility is strategically aligned with the largest broadband operators in the world.
+Eight years of R&D incubation within <u><a href='https://www.cablelabs.com' target='_blank'>CableLabs</a></u>, a strong balance sheet, combined with successful lighthouse deployments and collaborators, means we're not just another startup.
+We're a game changer.
     slider_images:
       - /images/services/GV_WebsitePics_Various_7.png